Dirty War: Military's rise to power

 The sentence at the Trials of the Juntas stated the following: "The subversives had not taken control of any part of the national territory; they had not obtained recognition of interior or anterior belligerency, they were not massively supported by any foreign power, and they lacked the population's support".
 However, the supposed threat was used for the coup.

 In 1975, President Isabel Perón, under pressure from the military establishment, appointed Jorge Rafael Videla commander-in-chief of the Argentine Army.
 "As many people as necessary must die in Argentina so that the country will again be secure", declared Videla in 1975 in support of the death squads.
+The worst year of the Argentine guerrilla violence, 1976, saw 156 members of the Argentine Armed Forces killed.During 1977, in just Buenos Aires alone, 36 police were reported killed in action against the remaining leftist guerrillas and supporting militants still operating in the Argentine capital.

-He was one of the military heads of the coup that overthrew Isabel Perón on 24 March 1976.
-In her place, a military junta, headed by General Jorge Rafael Videla, Admiral Emilio Eduardo Massera and General Orlando Agosti and was installed.
+Lieutenant-General Videla was one of the military heads of the coup that overthrew Isabel Perón on 24 March 1976.
+In her place, a military junta, headed by General Videla, Admiral Emilio Eduardo Massera and General Orlando Agosti and was installed.During the first three months of the military coup, more than 70 Argentine police were reported killed fighting the remaining guerrilla violence.

 The junta, which dubbed itself National Reorganization Process, systematised the repression, in particular through the way of "forced disappearances" (desaparecidos), which made it very difficult as was the case in Augusto Pinochet's Chile to file legal suits as the bodies were never found.
 This generalisation of state terror tactics has been explained in part by the information received by the Argentine military in the infamous School of Americas and also by French instructors from the secret services, who taught them "counter-insurgency" tactics first experimented with during the Algerian War (1954–1962).